ForgeRock/exampleOAuth2Clients/node-passport-openidconnect/README.md

     module.exports = router;
     ```

-    Create protected by login routes in `routes/protected.js` module.
-This way, it will be easy to control access to them in one place.
+    Create routes that require protection in the `routes/protected.js` module.
+This way, it will be easy to control access to the routes in one place.

     The access token, received from the OP and preserved in the session, can be added as a [Bearer Token](https://tools.ietf.org/html/rfc6750#section-1.2) to the `Authorization` header in requests sent to the RS instances where the token is accepted.
 We will use [axios](https://github.com/axios/axios) for making back-channel XHR requests but any such library should do, including the built-in `HTTP` module.